Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-C03.md

 ### CloudFront

-* To be able to use ACM with CloudFront, third party certificates must be imported in the US East (N. Virginia) region.
+* To be able to use an ACM Certificate with CloudFront, the certificate must be requested or imported (third party) in `us-eaast-1` Region.

 # Security Identity, and Compliance